List of villages in Alberta

 A village is an urban municipality status type used in the Canadian province of Alberta.
 Alberta villages are created when communities with populations of at least 300 people, where a majority of their buildings are on parcels of land smaller than 1,850 m^{2}, apply to Alberta Municipal Affairs for village status under the authority of the Municipal Government Act.
 Applications for village status are approved via orders in council made by the Lieutenant Governor in Council under recommendation from the Minister of Municipal Affairs.

-As of 2025, Alberta had 79 villages that had a cumulative population of 33,149 in the 2016 Census of Population.
-Alberta's largest and smallest villages are Duchess and Milo with population counts of 1,085 and 91.
+As of 2026, Alberta had 78 villages that had a cumulative population of 32,191 in the 2021 Census of Population.
+Alberta's largest and smallest villages are Stirling and Edberg with population counts of 1,164 and 126.

 When a village's population reaches or exceeds 1,000 people, the council may request a change to town status, but the change in incorporated status is not mandatory.
 Villages with populations less than 300, whether their populations have declined below 300 or they were incorporated as villages prior to the minimum 300 population requirement, are permitted to retain village status.

-Village governance is delivered by 327 elected village officials (80 mayors and 247 councillors) throughout the province.
+Village governance is delivered by 318 elected village officials (78 mayors and 240 councillors) throughout the province.